Autodesk/XLB/README.md

 # XLB: A Differentiable Massively Parallel Lattice Boltzmann Library in Python for Physics-Based Machine Learning

-🎉 **Exciting News!** 🎉 XLB version 0.2.0 has been released, featuring a complete rewrite of the library and introducing support for the NVIDIA Warp backend!
-XLB can now be installed via pip: `pip install xlb`.

 XLB is a fully differentiable 2D/3D Lattice Boltzmann Method (LBM) library that leverages hardware acceleration.
 It supports [JAX](https://github.com/google/jax) and [NVIDIA Warp](https://github.com/NVIDIA/warp) backends, and is specifically designed to solve fluid dynamics problems in a computationally efficient and differentiable manner.
 Its unique combination of features positions it as an exceptionally suitable tool for applications in physics-based machine learning.
 With the new Warp backend, XLB now offers state-of-the-art performance for even faster simulations.

 ## Getting Started